BOOKS

 Key Figures in the Trauma Treatment Revolution

 Van der Kolk doesn't present himself as a lone pioneer.
 The book acknowledges the contributions of other researchers and clinicians who have shaped modern trauma treatment.
-He discusses the work of colleagues like Pat Ogden in somatic experiencing and Peter Levine's contributions to understanding trauma's impact on the nervous system.
+He discusses the work of Pat Ogden in somatic experiencing and Peter Levine's contributions to understanding trauma's impact on the nervous system.

 The book also profiles some of the patients who contributed to breakthrough discoveries, though always with careful attention to confidentiality.
 These aren't characters in a narrative sense—they're real people whose experiences have advanced scientific understanding of trauma recovery.